VanishInbox

 5 minUnsubscribe from 10 newsletters you recognise but never read

-1 minEnable remote image blocking in your email client to stop tracking pixels
+1 minTurn on remote image blocking in your email client to stop tracking pixels

 2 minBlock the top 3 senders you see most often in your spam folder

-2 minEnable two-factor authentication on your main email account
+2 minTurn on two-factor authentication on your main email account

 Spam Emails — Frequently Asked Questions